apify/actor-templates/templates/js-crawlee-cheerio/README.md

-# JavaScript CheerioCrawler Actor template
+# JavaScript Crawlee & CheerioCrawler Actor template

 A template example built with [Crawlee](https://crawlee.dev) to scrape data from a website using [Cheerio](https://cheerio.js.org/).